Skip to main content

 Integration

-Below is a high-level summary of the process required to integrate and configure Google Pay in an Android application.
-View the Google Pay for Payments documentation for guides and resources.
+Below is a high-level overview of the steps to integrate and configure Google Pay in an Android application, tailored specifically to processing payments via Stitch.
+For detailed step-by-step guidance, refer to the Google Pay for Payments documentation.

 • Configure your Google Pay API version